20 BEST Places to Visit in Colombia

 Situated in a small valley, Las Lajas was built with precision and the architecture is truly amazing.
-I think the photo below speaks for itself!
+I think the photo above speaks for itself.
 It is definitely one of the best places to visit in Colombia and worth checking out if you are crossing the border to or from Ecuador.

 Las Lajas is easily reached by a collectivo from the bus terminal in Ipiales that costs only 2,500 COP per person each way.
 Checking out Las Lajas is free!
 For more information, read our blog all about Las Lajas Sanctuary.

 You should never travel without insurance (as I learned recently when I had an incident.)
 Thankfully I was covered by SafteyWing medical insurance and got an emergency evacuation flight home.
 Because of this, I highly recommend SafteyWing Travel Insurance.
 However, World Nomads is a company who we also use.

 There are lots of provides out there but these are the cheapest and best we have found over the 8 years we have been traveling.